carlossg/envoy-debugging-demo/envoy-tests/scenarios/5/README.md

 30-second base ejection time
 Maximum 50% of hosts can be ejected
 This configuration is designed to:
-Handle higher load than the sidecar
+Handle higher load than the downstream
 Provide better visibility into backend service health Implement graceful degradation under load
 Protect the backend service from overload